The Future of Restoring, Preserving, Distributing and Exhibiting Heritage Cinema

 10:00 am - 11:30 am, Arts Court Theatre

 What is happening in the world of film restoration globally?
 Each year SAVE AS showcases an important international institution dedicated to the restoration and preservation of world cinema heritage.
 In 2024, we celebrated the Cineteca di Bologna in Italy.
-This year we are featuring Mexico and its renowned National School of Film Arts (ENAC) and its exemplary work in the field of preservation and restoration.
+This year we are featuring Mexico and its renowned National School of Film Arts of the National Autonomous University of Mexico (ENAC/UNAM) and its exemplary work in the field of preservation and restoration.
 We are honoured to have with us Teresa Carvajal, the Head of the Film Archive at the School and a specialist in film preservation.
-She will share her extensive experience in film conservation and restoration as well as illuminating what is being done by her institution and others to ensure the survival of Mexico's rich cinema history.
+She will share her extensive experience in film conservation and restoration and illuminate what is being done by her institution and others to ensure the survival of Mexico's rich cinema history.
+Teresa will be presented by the Embassy of Mexico and UNAM-Canada.

 Speaker:

-Teresa Carvajal, Head of the Film Archive, National School of Film Arts (ENAC)
+Teresa Carvajal, Head of the Film Archive, National School of Film Arts, National Autonomous University of Mexico (ENAC-UNAM)

 From Archives to Audiences with Canadian International Pictures (CIP)